-Over 1,500 miles of snowmobile trails exist in South Dakota and whether you have the need to cross the open prairie east of the Missouri River or lose yourself in the 1 million acres of ponderosa pine in the Black Hills, South Dakota has it all.
+Over 1,500 miles of snowmobile trails exist in South Dakota, so whether you have the need to cross the open prairie out east or lose yourself in the 1 million acres of ponderosa pine in the Black Hills, South Dakota is the place for you.

 In South Dakota, all snowmobiles must be properly licensed to operate on public or private lands, except those private lands owned by the snowmobile's operator.
 Resident snowmobile licenses must be permanently affixed to each side of a snowmobile, below the windshield and on the hood cowling.

 According to state law, snowmobilers who operate in road rights-of-way and/or public snowmobile trails must show proof of financial responsibility (liability insurance).

 - Nonresidents $40 (temporary 5-day permit) - Non-resident snowmobiles validly licensed in another state can be legally operated in South Dakota.

 Both resident and non-residents may purchase a special five-day temporary permit for unlicensed snowmobiles.
 The permit is available online and at many trailside vendors.

 A motorcycle can be converted to meet the definition of a snowmobile.
 The permit is $20 and is valid December 1 - March 31.
 See Regulations for more information.

 To purchase a Motorcycle Snowmobile Trail Pass call: